railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 	#.
 Use :menuselection:`Administration --> Modules Management --> Uninstalled Modules` to get a list of modules to install.
 Search for the \ ``crm``\  module in that list.

 	#.
-Install the module by clicking  *Install* and then  *Apply Upgrades* on the resulting module form, followed by  *Start Upgrade* on the toolbar to the right.
+Install the module by clicking :guilabel:`Install` and then :guilabel:`Apply Upgrades` on the resulting module form, followed by :guilabel:`Start Upgrade` on the toolbar to the right.

 	#.
 When the update screen appears, Open ERP gives you the list of modules that it will install and update.
 You'll find two modules there – \ ``crm``\  (which you selected) and \ ``account``\   What's happened is that the \ ``crm``\  module lists the \ ``account``\  module as a dependency, and \ ``account``\  is not yet installed.
 So Open ERP automatically installs \ ``account``\